XuanyouLiu/Cyberpet/README.md

    - The PCF8563 is a Real Time Clock module, which provides accurate timekeeping.
    - This part of the code would handle the communication with the RTC module, ensuring that the current time and date are accurately maintained and can be displayed or used in conjunction with other functionalities, like logging sensor data with timestamps.

-### ServoControl
+### ServoControl Folder

 The "ServoControl" folder is specifically designated for controlling servo motors within our project.
+The code within thie folder should be run and uplaoded to arduino by using the `Makefile`.

+You may refer to this [tutorial](https://www.youtube.com/watch?v=Os5sGlw3PV0) if you don't know how to use a `Makefile`.

 Here's a closer look at its structure and functionality:

 1. **Direct Servo Motor Control**: